bazaarvoice/bv-ios-sdk/README.md

 ## What's Included
 This package includes the following:

-* BVSDK.framework - iOS SDK based on Bazaarvoice Developer API
+* Source code, tests, and documentation for the SDK
 * Quick Start Guide - Quickly get familiar with installation and building a bare-bones, simple application that uses the SDK
 * Reference applications:
  * Product browse example: Illustrates using the Bazaarvoice iOS SDK to query, browse and display ratings and reviews for products